decimoplays/CStat-Project/report.md

 </table>
 </div>

-The `ANOVA` confirms that most variables in the model contribute significantly to the explained variance, while `SecondFlrSF` does not—thus reinforcing the interpretation from the OLS output and supporting decisions about model simplification.
+The `ANOVA` confirms that most variables in the model contribute significantly to the explained variance, while `SecondFlrSF` does not—thus reinforcing the interpretation from the `OLS` output and supporting decisions about model simplification.

-##### Regression
+#### Final Regression Model

 Removing the variable identified as not statistically significant in the previous `OLS` and `ANOVA` models, we built a refined `linear regression model` to predict `SalePrice` following the formula
 > $SalePrice\sim GarageCars+GrLivArea+TotalBsmtSF+YearBuilt+BsmtFinSF1+YearRemodAdd+LotArea+ExterQual+OverallQual$